- 1 Colors of Pomeranians.

 Colors of Pomeranians.

-Pomeranians come in many different colors and it’s important to understand the diverse colors.
+Detailed information on the many different colors of Pomeranians and it’s important to understand the diverse Pomeranian colors.

 Black Pomeranians possess a black undercoat and black guard hairs.
 Points must be black.
 Blacks should be kept out of direct sunlight to avoid a reddish tinge developing on the coat.
 Black Pomeranians frequently will have a few white hairs in the coat, typically on the chest or between the pads.
 For detailed Information and many pictures of Black Pomeranians Click Here:

-Blue Pomeranians are diluted blacks and must have blue points (Eye rims, nose and pads ).
+Blues are diluted blacks and must have blue points (Eye rims, nose and pads ).
 Blue Poms are usually the result of breeding blacks together.
-In the event the coat is made up of any kind of additional colors the dog is appropriately termed as a parti-color or bi-color.
+In the event the coat is made up of any kind of additional colors the dog is appropriately termed as a parti-color, or tri-color Pomeranian.

 Brown Pomeranian or Chocolate Pomeranian